RenanLorijola/threejs/README.md

-# a Hello World to know threejs
+# a Hello World to know three.js